 China issues top warning for strong typhoon nearing coast

-China has issued its top warning for coastal areas of Zhejiang province ahead of a strong typhoon.
+China issued its top warning for coastal areas of Zhejiang province Friday ahead of a strong typhoon expected to bring heavy rain and winds within hours.

 Heavy rain was expected in Zhejiang, Shanghai and nearby provinces on Friday before Typhoon Lekima hits land on Saturday morning, then weakens as it moves north.